fehler/miscellany/registering-a-trade-mark/registering-a-trade-mark.md

 When you’re ready, click on [apply now][12] (a large green button) and complete the various forms, of which there are a number.

 Once you application is submitted (and paid for), you’ll receive an email from the Intellectual Property Office with a PDF copy of your trade mark application.

-The IPO will normally process your response within 14 days.
+The IPO will normally process your response within 5-15 working days and send you an examination report, telling you if your trade mark has been accepted or if the IPO has objections to its acceptance.

+If you’ve submitted a Right Start application and your trade mark has been accepted, you will need to pay the balance of the fees within 14 days of the date of the examination report.